WoodWing/angular1x-to-dojo-adapter/README.md

 # angular1x-to-dojo-adapter
 Adapter to let Angular 1.x directives work within a Dojo application.
 ## Install / Setup
-To make use of this adapter you will have to install it through NPM first.
-You can do that with: ```bower install angular1x-to-dojo-adapter```
+To make use of this adapter we will have to install it through NPM first.
+We can do that with: ```bower install angular1x-to-dojo-adapter```
-You will have to load Angular in the Dojo application in which you want to use this adapter.
-You can do this by adding this line to the HEAD tag of your index.html file (path can be different for your application configuration):
+We will have to load Angular in the Dojo application in which we want to use this adapter.
+This can be done by adding this line to the HEAD tag of your index.html file (path can be different for our application configuration):
 ```html
 <script type='text/javascript' src="path/to/bower_components/angular/angular.min.js.js"></script>
 ```